McConnell pressures Democrats to keep Senate filibuster

 Normally, a divided chamber would produce a resolution to equally share committee seats and other resources.
 But McConnell is driving a harder bargain by inserting his demand that Schumer keep the filibuster procedure in place.

-Schumer’s office did not respond immediately for comment.
-The Democratic leader faces pressure from the progressive flank to end the filibuster, but he has not committed to doing so.
+Schumer faces pressure from the progressive flank to end the filibuster, but he has not committed to doing so.

+A Schumer spokesman, Justin Goodman, said that the Democratic leader “expressed that the fairest, most reasonable and easiest path forward” was to adopt an organizing agreement similar to a 2001 consensus between the parties, the last time the Senate was evenly divided, without “extraneous changes from either side.”

 The group Fix Our Senate criticized McConnell for trying to prevent procedural changes.
 The group said in a statement that McConnell wants to keep the filibuster because he knows it is “the best weapon he has” to prevent Democrats from delivering on Biden’s priorities.